Frequently Asked Questions (FAQs)

 How can the Freeway Service Patrol help?

-Jump-start a dead battery
+- Jump-start a your engine if you have a dead battery

 How can I recognize the Freeway Service Patrol?